AaronV-T/TollskisHardcoreHelper/README.md

   * A group member is logging out*.
   * A group member goes offline.

-\* Requires group member to have Tollski's HardCore Helper installed
+\* Requires group member to have Safeguard installed

 Options to automatically send chat messages to the player's group when:
   * The player's has critically low health.